Request Assessment

 What is lifecycle marketing?

 Lifecycle marketing is a strategy designed to move buyers through the different stages in the buying process, from initial awareness and education to consideration and purchase.
-It involves creating content that resonates with prospects at each stage of their journey, helping them move closer to making a decision.
+It involves creating and delivering content that resonates with prospects at each stage of their journey, helping them move closer to making a decision.

 How does lifecycle marketing differ from demand generation?